12 Best Hikes in Yosemite

 11. Glacier Point

 This one-mile trail offers a 270-degree panorama with sights including Clouds Rest and Half Dome and is considered the best hiking trail in Yosemite to watch the sunset.
-This paved, level trail leads to a dramatic point that looks down on Half Dome Village 3,214 feet below.
+This paved, level trail leads to a dramatic point that looks down on Curry Village 3,214 feet below.
 A round trip takes around 20 minutes.

 Glacier Point is about 30 miles from Yosemite Valley and takes about an hour by car via Glacier Point Road, which is typically open from late May to October or November.
 When this road is open, the Glacier Point Tour is also generally in operation, and you can buy a one-way ticket to Glacier Point if you'd like to hike back down to the valley.
 If you plan to hike to or from Glacier Point and want to ride the bus back, make sure to check the bus schedule ahead of time.
 The route between Yosemite Valley and Glacier Point is not regularly serviced by a shuttle.